Skip to main content

 Is a heat pump right for my Bay Area home?

 For most homes, yes.
 Bay Area winters are mild enough that a heat pump stays in its efficient operating range almost year-round.
 If you already have ductwork, a ducted heat pump is a direct swap.
 If you don't, ductless mini-split is usually the cleaner answer than tearing into walls.
-Older homes with limited panel capacity sometimes need a sub-panel — we handle that as part of the install when it comes up.
+Older homes sometimes need a sub-panel upgrade first.
+We coordinate that with a licensed electrician and factor it into the overall estimate.

 What rebates am I eligible for?